The Best Zucchini Bread Recipe (Moist, Easy, and No-Knead!)

 7

-Pour the batter into the prepared loaf pan and smooth the top with your spatula.
+Pour the batter into the prepared loaf pan and smooth the top with the spatula.

 8

-Bake for 55 to 65 minutes, or until a toothpick inserted into the center of the loaf comes out clean or with just a few moist crumbs.
-If the top browns too quickly, tent loosely with foil after 40 minutes.
+Bake for 50 to 60 minutes, or until a toothpick inserted into the center comes out clean or with just a few moist crumbs.

 9